dimitras/collos/task_list.md

 * --remove taxon autocomplete in favor of selection--
 * tags instead of robust characteristics
 * container placement
-* hiearchy visualizations - same as Containers?
+* hiearchy visualizations - same as Containers? - needs multiple parents, ancestry gem seems to not have this.

 ## Shipments